kimipooh/wp-add-mime-types/readme.txt

 == Changelog ==
 = 2.5.0 =
-* Added the security option item in the admin menu for enabling the security check for a file content and for sanitizing a filename by WordPress core.
+* Added the security option item in the admin menu for enabling the security check for a file content and for sanitizing the multiple file extensions within the filename by WordPress core.
 * Supported the new language setting regarding load_plugin_textdomain function.

 = 2.4.1 =